JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 </tldr>

-Notifications balloons inform users of the events or system states related to a project or IDE.
+Notification balloons inform users of the events or system states related to a project or IDE.

 ![A notification balloon for a found database connection with an action to connect to it](notification_balloon.png){width=706}